tkow/firebase-emulator-secret-local-test/README.md

-This is demonstration that .secret.env cannot contain variable name thant secret name accepts but dotenv don't .
+This is demonstration that .secret.env cannot contain variable name that secret name accepts but dotenv don't .

 ## Summary